Receiving feedback doesn’t come naturally for most people.

 Of all the triggers, this is perhaps the trickiest.
 Feedback about your relationship is typically blocked not because of its validity or the person receiving it lacks the mental strength to accept it, but because the relationship between the person giving the feedback and the recipient is tainted.

-If you are the last person this individual wants to be hearing feedback from, then they will ignore you and detach themselves from the session.
-Maybe you’ve not earned their respect, or you’ve had an altercation with them in the past, causing them to judge your authority.
+If you are the last person this individual wants to be hearing feedback from, they will ignore you and detach themselves from the session.
+Maybe you’ve not earned their respect or had an altercation with them in the past, causing them to judge your authority.

 Whatever the situation, feedback dished out by someone they don’t trust or disrespect will likely be snubbed.

 The solution is to (again) describe something you observed that they can agree with and then ask about the relationship.
-When you start with a mutually agreed truth, you are starting the conversation with an agreement.
+When you start with a mutually agreed truth, you start the conversation with an agreement.

 Better solutions